iomega/paired-data-form/README.md

 ## Documentation

-Developer and admin manuals can be found in [manuals/](manuals/) directory.
+Developer, admin and system operator manuals can be found in [manuals/](manuals/) directory.

 ## Contributing